 We have much more data regarding verdicts (because they are public).
 Unfortunately, we don’t have data on arbitration verdicts (because arbitrations are also confidential).
 The cases listed here are only a tiny fraction of the recent settlements and verdicts across California.

 To learn more about CA law regarding wrongful termination, go to our wrongful termination webpage.
-Many employees are wrongfully discharged after they complain about harassment, equal pay, or an unsafe workplace.
+Many employees are wrongfully discharged after they complain about harassment, equal pay/gender discrimination, or an unsafe workplace.

 Verdicts & Settlements Around CA

 Here is an excellent page with a spreadsheet that details all of the largest wrongful termination verdicts in CA history.

 $538,000 – Kimberly Perry v. eGumball – Hon Ronald Bauer

 - Branigan Robertson & Lawrance Bohm took this case to trial in Orange County Superior Court.
 It was a wrongful termination and pregnancy discrimination verdict.

 $1,967,000 – Marie Angel v.
 Sutter Health – Sacramento Superior – Hon Trena Burger-Plavan